Riverside Park (Indianapolis): Wilbur Shaw Soap Box Derby Hill

 The Wilbur Shaw Memorial Soap Box Derby Hill, built by the city of Indianapolis in 1953, is the nation's longest Soap Box Derby track, measuring 1000 ft.
 It was renamed in 1955 following the three-time Indy 500 winner's death in a plane crash in October 1954.
 Shaw had been active with the Derby both locally and nationally, serving as a referee since 1938.
-Today, the state of the art track features a digital weighing system, laser timer, scorer's bridge and pit area.
+Today, the track features a digital weighing system, laser timer, scorer's bridge, and pit area.